8 minutes 32 seconds

 Phillipson’s singular, visceral audio works connect an abundance of noises, words and images, generating multiple possible directions.
 Her frenzied musings bend speech to tempo and logic to rhythm, disrupting perceptions and assumptions.

-A new monograph of work by Heather Phillipson will be published to coincide with the unveiling of the plinth, covering significant exhibitions, public commissions and a selection of Phillipson’s own writing from the last decade.
-It will be co-published in July 2020 by Prestel Publishing Limited and Art on the Underground and in partnership with the GLA and BALTIC Centre for Contemporary Art.
+A new monograph of work by Heather Phillipson was published to coincide with the unveiling of the plinth, covering significant exhibitions, public commissions and a selection of Phillipson’s own writing from the last decade.
+It was co-published in July 2020 by Prestel Publishing Limited and Art on the Underground and in partnership with the GLA and BALTIC Centre for Contemporary Art.
+Available to buy here.

 Heather Phillipson works across video, sculpture, web projects, music, drawing and poetry.
-She has been selected as the artist for the Fourth Plinth 2020 commission, THE END will be launched in Trafalgar Square in July 2020.
-Phillipson has also been selected for the Tate Britain Commission, taking over the central Duveens Galleries with a new artwork due to be unveiled in March 2021.
+She was selected as the artist for the Fourth Plinth 2020 commission, THE END which launched in Trafalgar Square in July 2020.
+Phillipson was also selected for the Tate Britain Commission, taking over the central Duveens Galleries in March 2021.
 Her recent solo projects include new commissions for BBC Radio 3 (2020), Sharjah Biennial 14 and the Martin Gropius Bau, Berlin (both 2019), Art on the Underground’s flagship site at Gloucester Road, an online work for the Museum of Contemporary Art Chicago and a major solo show at BALTIC Centre for Contemporary Art (all in 2018).
 Phillipson received the Film London Jarman Award in 2016, the European Short Film Festival selection from the International Film Festival Rotterdam in 2018 and is also an award-winning poet.